adafruit/circuitpython-weekly-newsletter/_posts/2018-10-02-python-digikey.md

 ---
 layout: post
-title: "Python snakes its way to Digi-Key and more!"
+title: "Python snakes its way to Digi-Key and much more!"
 date: 2018-10-02 07:00:00 -0800
 categories: weekly
 ---

 ## Python on Hardware at Digi-Key!

 [![Python on Hardware at Digi-Key! ]({{ "/assets/102code.jpg" | absolute_url }}){:width="550px"}](http://python.digikey.com/)